Adamlhardy/CodeReviewProject/README.md

 - Provide feedback on code quality, adherence to assignment instructions, and test coverage.
 - Leave constructive comments directly on lines of code in the GitHub interface.

-## Submission Guidelines

-- Ensure your PR is created by the assignment due date.
-- Your submission will be considered complete after your PR is reviewed and you have responded to all the feedback.

-## Grading Criteria

-- Code functionality and correctness.
-- Adherence to assignment guidelines.
-- Quality and coverage of unit tests.
-- Constructiveness of peer review feedback.

 ## Resources